• Skip to primary navigation

 Looking for a simple yet flavorful way to cook pork?
 This slow cooker pulled pork combines a homemade rub with a cheap cut of pork, a pork butt, and cooks it slowly in the Crock-pot for the best pulled pork recipe you ever tasted.

 Versatile and freezer-friendly, the pulled pork is delicious on its own, in BBQ sandwiches, or in tacos and burritos.
-It’s the perfect protein for busy nights!
+It’s the perfect home cooked meal for busy nights or to deliver as a postpartum meal for friends.

 everything bun with pulled pork this …